 Even today, affiliate marketing is a really important revenue stream for me.
 This site (and yes, this post too) includes lots of affiliate links to products, apps, services, and software I think will be helpful to my audience.

-Here’s a (probably over-the-top) example of a post monetized with affiliate links.
-Over its lifespan, it’s generated over $30,000 in commissions.
+Here’s an (over-the-top) example of a post monetized with affiliate links.
+Still, over its lifespan, it’s generated over $30,000 in commissions.
 From one post!

 Last year, sponsorship revenue on The Side Hustle Show eclipsed my old day job salary, which was a cool milestone.

 This one isn’t totally passive because I still have to produce the show each week, but it’s certainly time-leveraged.
 The more listeners I can reach, the better rates I can command.

 And that’s just one way podcasts can make money.
 Today, I estimate each episode is worth between $1500-2500 in overall value to my business.

 Of course, it took time to build this asset.
 Lots of time.